ePrivacy and GPDR Cookie Consent by Cookie Consent

 Minster Lovell Hall is also one of the places in the UK said to have been the location of the folk story known as 'The Mistletoe Bough', or sometimes 'The Mistletoe Bride'.
 The story concerns a wedding day on which the happy young bride decides to celebrate by playing a game of hide-and-seek about the hall.

 The bride chooses to hide in a chest in a remote attic and the lid falls closed, locking her in.
-Her friends and family are unable to find the girl, and eventually, give up the search.
-Eventually, many years later, the attic is being cleared out and a skeleton wearing a wedding dress is found locked in the chest.
+Her friends and family are unable to find the girl and eventually give up the search.
+Many years later, the attic is being cleared out and a skeleton wearing a wedding dress is found locked in the chest.

 According to Berry Puttick in Oxfordshire Tales of the Supernatural, the figure of a woman in a white dress haunts the ruins of Minster Lovell Hall, the unhappy ghost of the bride who died on what has supposed to be her most happy day.
 Puttick notes that the chest in which the bride was supposed to have died is now in Greys Court, near Henley-on-Thames, another house that was owned by the Lovell family.